bkil/gemiweb0/doc/js-choices.md

 ### Environment capturing by a function definition

 * Verdict: Desirable, but only partially supported
-* Use case: state encapsulation for object oriented programming, Currying for functional programming
+* Use cases: state encapsulation for object oriented programming, Currying for functional programming
 * Restrictions: to avoid reference cycles, a runtime may make a shallow copy of the environment from above the function definition, not including itself.
 * Workaround: Use a C-like function definition order within the file.
 Recursion needs to be worked around by passing in a self-reference for the function. `Function` and `eval` could also be used as an alternative.